Compliance with low sulphur 2020

 - Results of all wash water testing that has been undertaken in accordance with the IMO 2015 Guidelines for Exhaust Gas Cleaning Systems.
-Wash water testing should be conducted upon commissioning of the EGCS and repeated every twelve months, as a minimum, for a period of two years.
+Wash water testing should be conducted upon commissioning of the EGCS and repeated every twelve months.
 Ships may be directed not to discharge wash-water from an EGCS in Australian waters if this data, or evidence that samples have been taken for analysis, cannot be provided to AMSA before arrival at the first Australian port.

 Residues and sludge generated by EGCSs must be delivered ashore to reception facilities.
 Ships are not permitted to discharge EGCS residues or sludge anywhere at sea or incinerate EGCS residues and sludge on board.
 Australian ports offering facilities for the reception of EGCS residues are listed on the IMO’s Global Integrated Shipping Information System (GISIS).

 Any EGCS found to be not in compliance with IMO guidelines in any respect (including but not limited to the wash water discharge criteria) may be prohibited from use in Australian waters.

-Further information on requirements for the operation of an EGCS in Australian waters can be found in Marine notice 5/2019—Requirements for the use of Exhaust Gas Cleaning Systems in Australian Waters and reporting to AMSA.
+Further information on requirements for the operation of an EGCS in Australian waters can be found in Marine notice 2/2021—Requirements for the use of Exhaust Gas Cleaning Systems in Australian Waters and reporting to AMSA.